Guides

 How Abstract API Handles Phone Number Validation in Yup

-Abstract API addresses the core weaknesses of traditional methods through real-time telecom data validation that moves beyond simple syntax checks.
+Abstract API addresses the core weaknesses of traditional validation methods.
+It moves beyond simple syntax checks to provide semantic validation against real-time telecom data.

-Once you understand Abstract’s capabilities, you can add its phone number validation API to your project with a few simple steps.
+Once you are familiar with Abstract’s capabilities, to add its phone number validation API to your project is simple.

-- Create a free account on Abstract API and get your Phone Validation API key.
+• Create a free account on Abstract to get your Phone Validation API key.

-- Place the key in a .env file and load it at startup.
+• Place the key in a .env file with the variable name ABSTRACT_API_KEY.

 import axios from 'axios';